XavierCLL/gfsDownload/README.md

 network.
 When this option is activated, a proxy user/key/site could be defined to overpass it

+#### `--forecast_hours <start-stop-step> (default False)`

+This is for set the list of hours forecast in format `<start-stop-step>` for download the forecast files in a range o hours, example download for each time the forecast hourly 0, 3, 6, 9:

+`python3 GFSDownload.py -c all -i 2011-10-01 -e 2011-10-02 -E xmin,ymax,xmax,ymin -g 0.5 -f 0-9-3`

 ### Important Notes

 All downloaded and processed images are stored by default in your